openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU_RemoteTensor_API.md

 To create a shared tensor from a native memory handle, use dedicated `create_tensor`or `create_tensor_nv12` methods of the `ov::RemoteContext` sub-classes.
-The `ov::intel_gpu::ocl::ClContext` has multiple overloads of `create_tensor` methods which allow to wrap pre-allocated native handles with the `ov::RemoteTensor` object or request plugin to allocate specific device memory.
+`ov::intel_gpu::ocl::ClContext` has multiple overloads of `create_tensor` methods which allow to wrap pre-allocated native handles with the `ov::RemoteTensor` object or request plugin to allocate specific device memory.
 For more details, see the code snippets below:

 @sphinxtabset